costycnc/costycnc-multiple-path-to-one-path-contour-line-foam-cutter-library/README.md

 # costycnc-multiple-path-to-one-path-contour-line-foam-cutter-library

+# How to create a path for CNC hot wire cutting

 This library is for "wirecutters" is a js library to generate g-Code for a 2D foam styrofoam cutters cnc.

 You can either draw one open path which is the path which the machine will cut or you can draw some closed paths.